 Onset of Experience:

-Students may not start accumulating experience until they have begun the coursework required to meet the BACB coursework requirements.
+Supervisees may not start accumulating Supervised Independent Fieldwork, Practicum, or Intensive Practicum hours until they have started attending courses required to meet the BACB coursework requirements.

-The student’s primary focus should be on learning new behavior analytic skills related to the BACB Fourth Edition Task List.
-Activities must adhere to the dimensions of applied behavior analysis identified by Baer, Wolf, and Risley (1968) in the article Some Current Dimensions of Applied Behavior Analysis published in the Journal of Applied Behavior Analysis.
+The supervisee’s primary focus should be acquiring new behavior-analytic skills related to the BACB Third Edition Task List or the BACB Fourth Edition Task List as appropriate.
+Activities must be consistent with the dimensions of applied behavior analysis identified by Baer, Wolf, and Risley (1968) in the article Some Current Dimensions of Applied Behavior Analysis published in the Journal of Applied Behavior Analysis.
+The supervisor will determine if experience activities qualify based on these sources.

-Students are strongly encouraged to have multiple experiences (e.g., sites, populations) and with multiple supervisors from each of the activity areas below.
+Supervisees are strongly encouraged to have multiple experiences (e.g., sites, populations) with multiple supervisors and from each of the activity areas below.

-- Conducting assessment activities related to the need for behavioral interventions (e.g., stimulus preference assessment, functional assessment, staff performance assessment),
+- Conducting assessments related to the need for behavioral intervention (e.g., stimulus preference assessment, functional assessment, staff performance assessment)

-- Designing, implementing, and systematically monitoring behavior analysis programs for clients,
+- Designing, implementing, and systematically monitoring skill-acquisition systematically monitoring skill-acquisition and behavior-reduction programs;

-- Overseeing the implementation of behavior analysis programs by others,
+- Overseeing the implementation of behavior-analytic programs by others;

-Examples of activities that are not appropriate as experience activities include: attending meetings with little or no behavior analytic content, providing interventions that are not based in behavior analysis, doing non-behavior analytic administrative activities, and completing nonbehavioral assessments or any other activities that are not directly related to behavior analysis.
+Examples of activities that will not count as experience include: attending meetings with little or no behavior-analytic content; providing interventions that are not based in behavior analysis; performing nonbehavioral administrative activities; and completing nonbehavioral assessments (e.g., diagnostic assessments, intellectual assessments), paperwork, documentation, billing, or any other activities that are not directly related to behavior analysis.

-Clients may be any persons for whom behavior analysis services are appropriate.
-However, the student may not be related to the client or the client’s primary caretaker.
-Students must work with multiple clients during the experience period.
+Clients may be any persons for whom behavior-analytic services are appropriate.
+However, the supervisee may not be related to the client or the client’s primary caretaker or be the client’s primary caretaker.
+Supervisees must work with multiple clients during the experience period.
+(Also, see the following relevant sections of the BACB Guidelines for Responsible Conduct for Behavior Analysts: 1.06, 1.07, 2.0, 3.01, 3.03, 3.04, 3.05, 4.0, and 9.07.)

+During the experience period, the supervisor must be a Board Certified Behavior Analyst or Board Certified Behavior Analyst-Doctoral in good standing.
 The supervisor may not be related to, subordinate to, or employed by the supervisee during the experience period.
 Employment does not include compensation received by the supervisor from the supervisee for supervision services.
+(Also, see the following relevant sections of the BACB Guidelines for Responsible Conduct for Behavior Analysts: 1.05, 1.06, 1.07, and 5.0.)

 Nature of Supervision: